Lady Gaga’s Style in A Star Is Born Is Remarkably Unremarkable

 Even if you haven’t seen A Star Is Born, I know you’re probably one of the 11 million people who’ve at least watched the trailer.
 I know that you know that Bradley Cooper just wants to take another look at Lady Gaga.
 That he loves her face, and her eyes, but really her nose — so much, that he took a makeup wipe to her Italian-American features on set one day.

 In order for L. Gaga to play Ally, a struggling singer-songwriter on the road to becoming a star, she had to strip herself down to the way she was before “Poker Face.”
-This meant not only wiping off her makeup, but also toning town her signature avant-garde style.
+This meant not only wiping off her makeup, but also toning down her signature avant-garde style.
 She wears no dresses made of meat and emerges from no embryonic eggs.
 She doesn’t even carry a Celine bag.
 Instead, Gaga’s wardrobe in A Star Is Born is utterly unremarkable.
 Average, even.
 Which, of course, makes it highly remarkable.

 This isn’t to say the clothes in A Star Is Born are great.
 They’re not.
 This is not a fashion movie, which you also probably knew.
 But Gaga’s — sorry, Ally’s — refusal to look stylish, or campy, or dress any part besides her own, is an extension of the makeup-wiping myth: It’s a way of asking us to focus on Stefani Joanne Angelina Germanotta, the talented American treasure, rather than Lady Gaga, the character.
 And for me, it worked.